 Do you prefer a monthly pension or a one-off lump-sum payment?
-Our guide provides an answer: "Pension or lump sum – eight tips for making the decision easier".
+Our guide provides an answer: “Pension or lump sum” (Pension or lump sum - eight tips to make the decision easier).

 How much is the BVG offset?

-The amount of your BVG contribution depends on your salary, age and pension plan.
+The amount of your BVG contribution depends on your salary, age and employer’s pension plan.

-If you are between 25 and 34 years of age, the pension fund contribution amounts to only 7% of your insured salary.
+If you are between 25 and 34 years of age, the pension fund contribution amounts to a mere 7 percent of your insured BVG salary.
 If you are between 55 and 64 years of age, 18% is due.
 Your employer pays at least half of this amount.
-It also decides which pension fund you are insured with.
-For example, companies such as Franz Carl Weber, Globetrotter and Strellson are Swiss Life's BVG clients.

 Is it possible to make an early withdrawal of pension fund assets?